tassiluca/master-thesis-notes/notes.md

 Key points:

-- for targeting native platform, Scala Native [^2] have been used
+- for targeting native platform, [Scala Native](https://scala-native.org/en/stable/) have been used
   - it provides scala bindings for C programming constructs, standard library and a core subset of POSIX libraries, making it interoperable with C code
+  - leveraging sbt [cross-project plugin](https://github.com/portable-scala/sbt-crossproject) it is possible to compile for native platform and generate shared / static libraries
+  - ! scala native do not generate header files for the C code (differently from Kotlin Native)

-- the data structures and methods that are part of the public API have been re-written using C programming constructs (e.g. `struct` and prototypes) so that from C it is possible to properly interact with them
+- the data structures and methods that are part of the public API have been re-written using C programming constructs (e.g. `struct` and prototypes) so that from C it is possible to properly interact with them $\Rightarrow$ this incarnates the _native interoperability protocol_ [^2]
   - scala shared data structures are converted in their C counterparts back and forth using appropriate conversion methods
   - the C prototypes are implemented in scala native and linked to the C code during the compilation phase (through `@exported` methods in scala native)
   - _transpilation infrastructure_ will be in charge of generating this